-The job of the sponsors and training staff is to provide the best possible environment for learning so the squadron can excel both as individuals and as a group.
-That is the common aim and goal of the adults connected with the squadron.
+The role of sponsors and training staff has always been clear: to provide the best possible environment for learning, enabling cadets to excel both individually and as a team.
+This shared objective has remained the guiding principle for the adults associated with the squadron.

 The 396 RCACS Squadron Crest was created by a past cadet of the squadron named Paul Thobo-Carlsen.
 Paul joined the squadron in 1979 at the age of 15, when the squadron was still parading out of the basement of Legion Br 43.
 This was a few years before the squadron moved into the Connaught Youth Center.
 Below is his story on how he created the Official Squadron Crest.